percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 You must skip the rollback of uncommitted transactions when preparing a backup because transactions that were uncommitted at the time of your backup may be in progress, and they will likely be committed in the next incremental backup.
-Use the `-`-apply-log-only` option to prevent the rollback phase.
+Use the `--apply-log-only` option to prevent the rollback phase.
 Your incremental backups are useless if you do not use the `--apply-log-only` option to prevent the rollback phase.
 After transactions have been rolled back, further incremental backups cannot be applied.

 Beginning with the full backup you created, you can prepare it and then